[RFC] New Community Initiative - GitOps for Fedora Packaging

 • August 1, 2025 - Add tags for some of the composes.

-• August 15, 2025 - Announce the work on Fedora Magazine and start the feedback gathering
+• August 15, 2025 - Announce the work on Fedora Magazine and start gathering feedback from Fedora packagers and from Infrastructure, Release Engineering, and Quality Teams

 • February, FOSDEM 2026 - Collect feedback, present the result, and propose next steps at CentOS Connect or Distribution Devroom.